 The wheelbase (the distance between the front and rear wheels) is important and has to be a compromise.
 Increasing the wheelbase increases straight line stability (minimise the tendency to move in a curve).
 It will also prevent the robot tending to tip up when it starts or stops quickly.
 Also, the nearer the wheels are to the front and back the easier it is to negotiate obstacles such as a ramp.
-Unfortunately, if we make the wheelbase longer the robot requires more power to turn, as the wheels have to skid more sideways.
+Unfortunately, if we make the wheelbase longer, the robot requires more power to turn, as the wheels have to skid more sideways.
 If the wheelbase is too long the robot may not have enough power to turn on the spot.

 With no turn demanded we want the robot to travel in a straight line both forward and backwards.
 We also want it to change direction quickly and precisely.
 To drive the left and right wheels forward one motor is driving clockwise and one motor is driving anticlockwise.
-Motors sometimes use slightly different amounts of power to turn in each direction which may cause the robot to move in a slight curve.
+The batteries may have slightly different charge states which can cause one motor to turn faster than the other.
+This may cause the robot to move in a slight curve.